Tampa Driver's License Reinstatement Attorney

 - Third Conviction: Maximum 10 years' revocation

 - DUI Manslaughter: Mandatory permanent revocation.

 The time at which you can petition for a license reinstatement is dependent on the circumstances of your DUI offense as well as any prior offenses.
-A lawyer from Taracks & Associates can fight for you so that your license is not suspended or revoked in the first place, but if it is, we can help you petition for a reinstatement or hardship license.
+A lawyer from Taracks & Associates can fight for you so that your license is not suspended or revoked in the first place, but if it is, our license reinstatement lawyer can help you petition for a reinstatement or hardship license.

 License Revocation Periods

 An attorney will be able to evaluate your case and help you determine when you can petition for a reinstatement of your driver's license.
 For example, if you have been arrested for your second DUI within five years, then you might be eligible for a hardship reinstatement after one year.
 If you have been arrested for drunk driving, and your license is suspended, you may have to serve out the entirety of that period before you can petition to have your license reinstated.
 If you wish to drive before this, then you might consider a hardship license.

 Your license will not automatically be given back to you after your period of suspension is over, but our Tampa DUI attorney will help you fill out all the necessary paperwork with the DHSMV so that it can be restored.
 As of July 1, 2013, Florida has updated administrative license suspension laws.
 People who are required to drive for business purposes such as driving to school or work may be able to keep their right to drive during this period.
 Speak with our Tampa DUI attorneys to learn more about this recent change.